buildit/bookit-web/sprint-docs/04-demo-plan.md

 - When you hover over a meeting, it will be outlined in white, and the tooltip will display.

 ### Booking form
-We will style the booking form such that it matches the designs seen on Zeplin.
+We will style the booking form such that it matches the designs seen on Zeplin.<br />
-This includes color, font, and changes to the form display as the user interacts with it.
+This includes color, font, and changes to the form display as the user interacts with it.<br />
 _This will not include styling of the calendar or time picker widgets.
 This will be addressed in a future sprint._

 ### Edit/cancel form